indiqusdocs/yntraa/docs/Administration/SubscribersandAccounts/CreatingandUpdatingSubscriberAccounts.md

 ### Managing Self-Signups

 Self-signups are accounts that are created without admin intervention.
-The Apiculus system automates sending of the email verification code and only the subscriber needs to perform the required actions.
+The Yntraa system automates sending of the email verification code and only the subscriber needs to perform the required actions.
 Until the subscriber verifies their email, self-signup accounts will be visible under the **Awaiting Confirmation** section of account management.
 Admins can resend the verification email to these accounts.
 :::note
 Self-signup accounts treated as 'retail' accounts, are created with **R** in their account IDs and follow all the configurations and rules applied for self-signup accounts.
 :::